Lauren R.

 Certificate: Court Appointed Special Advocate.
 Fort Lauderdale, FL

-Dr. Lauren R. Shapiro is an Associate Professor at the Department of Security, Fire, and Emergency Management.
+Dr. Lauren R. Shapiro is a Full Professor at the Department of Law, Police Science, and Criminal Justice Administration.
 She has a Doctorate in Philosophy from Rutgers University, specializing in Cognitive Developmental Psychology, a Masters in Science from Indiana University in Criminal Justice specializing in Law, a Masters in Art from Ohio University in Experimental Psychology, and undergraduate degrees in both Early Childhood Education and in Psychology from University of Buffalo.
-From 2008-2009, she served as an extern with the Honorable Ralph Erickson in the U.S. District Court of North Dakota, Fargo, and as an intern with the Fargo Police Department.
-Dr. Shapiro has done pro-bono work consulting with officials in the police, sheriff, and district attorney departments and with psychologists, as well as in-service workshops for those who work with children, including child care and social service workers.
+From 2008-2009, she served as an Extern with the Honorable Ralph Erickson in the U.S. District Court of North Dakota, Fargo, and as an intern with the Fargo Police Department.
+Dr. Shapiro has done pro-bono work consulting with officials in the police, sheriff, and district attorney departments, attorneys, and psychologists, as well as in-service workshops for those who work with children, including child care and social service workers.

 Dr. Shapiro has taught at a number of colleges and universities in 9 states (NY, NJ, NC, SC, FL, KS, ND, CO, OH) in the fields of Psychology, Human Development, Criminal Justice, and Security.
-She taught Criminal Justice courses as full time faculty at King Graduate School of Monroe College for several years prior to joining the Department of Security, Fire, and Emeregency Mangement at John Jay College in the spring of 2015 as an Adjunct and as full-time faculty in the fall of 2015.
-Dr. Shapiro teaches a variety of courses for the department relevant to the major and to the cybercrime minor.
+She taught Criminal Justice courses as full time faculty at King Graduate School of Monroe College for several years prior to joining the Department of Security, Fire, and Emergency Management at John Jay College in the spring of 2015 as an Adjunct and as full-time faculty in the fall of 2015.
+Dr. Shapiro joined Law and Police Science in Fall 2025 and teaches a variety of courses relevant to the Security major and to the Cybercrime minor.

 RESEARCH POSITIONS